Thousands Flee as Hurricane Harvey Strengthens to a Category 3 Storm

 Harvey would be the first significant hurricane to hit Texas since Ike in September 2008 brought winds of 110 mph (177 kph) to the Galveston and Houston areas, inflicting $22 billion in damage.
 It would be the first big storm along the middle Texas coast since Hurricane Claudette in 2003 caused $180 million in damage.

-It's taking aim at the same vicinity as Hurricane Carla, the largest Texas hurricane on record.
+It's taking aim at the same vicinity as Carla, the most powerful Texas hurricane on record.
 Carla came ashore in 1961 with wind gusts estimated at 175 mph and inflicted more than $300 million in damage.
 The storm killed 34 people and forced about 250,000 people to evacuate.